user Account

 blog

-The Origins of Attar
+The origins of Attar

-The earliest known references to attar date back to ancient Mesopotamia, Egypt, and the Indus Valley.
-These regions were among the first to extract aromatic oils from flowers and herbs using primitive distillation techniques.
-Inscriptions from the time describe their use in rituals, embalming, and personal adornment.
+The earliest known references to attar are from ancient Mesopotamia, Egypt, and the Indus Valley.
+These areas were among the first to extract fragrant oils from flowers and herbs using crude distillation methods.
+Inscriptions from the time explain their applications in rites, embalming, and personal decoration.The Mughal era (16th-19th centuries) saw the rise of attar-making in India.
+Emperor Akbar is supposed to have planted gardens expressly to furnish flowers for attar manufacture, whilst Noor Jahan, Emperor Jahangir's wife, popularized rose-based attars.

-Cultural and Spiritual Significance
+Cultural and Spiritual Significance.

-Modern-Day Revival
+Modern-day Revival

 Conclusion